People find themselves drawn to different kinds of dogs. Some love tiny lap dogs, while others prefer slobbery giant dogs.

 There are a ton of dog shampoos on the market, but we recommend Earthbath All Natural Pet Shampoo.

 Made with oatmeal and aloe, it is designed to be gentle on your dog’s skin, yet leave them clean and smelling fresh.

 One of the best shower attachments on the market is the Rinse Ace 3 Way Pet Shower Sprayer.

 You’ll also need a good dryer to prevent your soaking-wet dog from catching a chill and drenching everything in your home.
-Be sure to check out our comprehensive review of the best dog hair dryers, but the K-9 III Dog Grooming Dryer is our favorite option.
+Be sure to check out our review of the best dog hair dryers, but the K-9 III Dog Grooming Dryer is our favorite option.

-The K-9 III Dog Dryer is not only a powerful unit, it provides owners with the option of using one motor for short-haired breeds, or two motors for densely furred breeds.
+The K-9 III Dog Dryer is not only a powerful unit, but it also provides owners with the option of using one motor for short-haired breeds, or two motors for densely furred breeds.
 It features an 18-gauge steel body and comes in nine different colors.

 We’ve put together a few tips to help manage your dog’s shedding, as well as an article that covers the best ways to keep your dog clean between baths.
 So, be sure to check them both out.